 Shutters vs Curtains or Blinds

-Plantation shutters are designed to allow you flexible control over how much light comes into the room.
+Plantation shutters are designed to allow you flexible light filtering control, you can easily adjust the amount of light that comes into the room.
 You can select your preferred slat size, and you can choose to rotate the slats open and closed, or completely swing the panel doors open for full light-entry.

 Regardless of the slat size you choose, the slats will close flat in the upwards direction for maximum light blockage and privacy.

 Blinds leave gaps around the edges, and the blades do not overlap tightly enough to completely darken a room.